-A miracle blend of nutrient-dense oils from sea buckthorn and prickly pear to baobab enrich this slightly shimmery (it imparts a pretty sheen on legs, shoulders, or collarbones—especially good before going out) oil-serum.
-Scented with a stunning mix of citrus, floral, and woody essential oils, it moisturizes like crazy, leaving skin firm, nourished, and beautifully supple.
+A miracle blend of oils from sea buckthorn and prickly pear to baobab enrich this slightly shimmery (it imparts a pretty sheen on legs, shoulders, or collarbones—especially good before going out) oil-serum.
+Scented with a stunning mix of citrus, floral, and woody essential oils, it moisturizes like crazy, leaving skin nourished and beautifully supple.

 Uma Absolute Anti-Aging Body Oilgoop, $90

-A daily skin elixir inspired by the ritual baths of Indian royalty, this soothing, hydrating, healing body oil mixes pomegranate, moringa, and grapeseed oils with sandalwood, rose, and neroli.
-Lightweight and packed with antioxidants, it enhances cellular turnover, promotes elasticity, and diminishes imperfections, scars, and sun damage.
-Better yet, the glow-inducing miracle worker soothes more than just your skin: It smells incredible, and works as a gentle-but-powerful aromatherapy treatment, invigorating body and spirit.
+A daily skin elixir inspired by the ritual baths of Indian royalty, this soothing, hydrating body oil mixes pomegranate, moringa, and grapeseed oils with sandalwood, rose, and neroli.
+The lightweight, glow-inducing miracle worker soothes more than just your skin: It smells incredible, and works as a gentle-but-powerful aromatherapy treatment, invigorating body and spirit.
 Use right out of the shower, when your skin is most absorbent.

 Creams—Rodin’s thick, jasmine-and-neroli-inflected one has to be one of the world’s most indulgent beauty products of all time, in any category—have a beautifully comforting texture.
 Neal’s Yard makes a pillowy jasmine and ylang ylang cream, and Weleda’s Skin Food incorporates 22 incredible-smelling essential oils into one miracle-working green tube.
 Lotions, on the other hand—we love the faintly pinon-scented one from Los Poblanos—sink in the quickest; depending on your skin, they can be best in the morning, when you’re in a hurry to get dressed.
 Balms are generally the most occlusive option, meaning they most effectively seal in moisture, incredible for persistent problem areas like shins or elbows (you can also apply some balm to your feet, put cotton socks on over, and leave on overnight for a sort of effort-free pedicure).
 The balm from African Botanics is the most luxurious we’ve ever tried—it leaves a glorious, healthy sheen on skin along with serious moisture.